 Luckily enough, fun feather earrings can be had without the cruelty of slaughter and confinement with false feather products – the only mayhem we need to get up to on a Friday night involves much less animal cruelty, but possibly more hangovers and a pair of sore legs from dancing all night.

 Cosmetics are the finishing touches of the fashion industry.
 They can take a simple Monday office outfit to new heights, turn an average date night dress into a stunning romantic ensemble.
 Cosmetic substances are found in the room of millions of women, even those who eschew the larger world of fashion.
 Many young women begin their journey into personal expression through makeup, and many more seek new and creative ways to give their average style that extra boost it needs.

 While animal testing is not necessary for cosmetics, and in most countries, there is no law saying that cosmetics must make use of animal testing for legal sale, the exploitation of animals for makeup has yet to be phased out.

 Testing cosmetics on animals has been banned in the EU, but major companies such as Cover Girl, Maybelline, and L’Oreal still employ animal testing for their products.
 Mice, birds, rabbits, monkeys, dogs, and cats are the common victims of vivisection (live testing).

 As the New England Anti-Vivisection Society (NEAVS) describes, animals are subject to “testing new drugs to infecting with diseases, poisoning for toxicity testing, burning skin, causing brain damage, implanting electrodes into the brain, maiming, blinding, and other painful and invasive procedures.”

-Cruelty free cosmetics do exist, and thanks to online search engines that catalogue the practices of cosmetic companies, it has become easier to find your favorite gloss or powder without having to fund the painful life of an animal in testing facilities.
+Cruelty-free cosmetics do exist, and thanks to online search engines that catalog the practices of cosmetic companies, it has become easier to find your favorite gloss or powder without having to fund the painful life of an animal in testing facilities.